-- 1. Technical limitations for deploying off-shore wind related to water depth and ice conditions in winter exist; - 2.
-In the context of MSP the main attention is on deployment of off-shore wind farms; - 3.
-More coordination between off-shore wind developers and TSOs and planners is needed; - 4.
-TSOs see no need for special and spatial plans for HV cables, TSOs deal with the issue on an ad hoc basis, and similar problem persists with agencies that do not regard marine spatial planning relevant, also in the context of national interests; - 5.
-Gap between policy planning and spatial planning, BalticSCOPE might facilitate closer coordination; - 6.
-Lack of data on cables (energy, telecom, military) exists and it remains to be seen how relevant this is an issue (this is related to military / state security, see notes on defence interests below); - 7.
-Defence interests might be conflicting or are conflicting energy interests, constituting probably the highest level of potential conflict along with environmental interests.
-There is also interaction of defence interests with commercial fishing and fishing for recreation and social aspects, including recreation and tourism; - 8.
-High uncertainty of development areas for off-shore wind farms as well as possible routes for power cables exists.
-Would be important to analyse what effects choosing one or another interconnection scenario might have on the rest of the potential projects (cable connections and / or deployment of wind farms); - 9.
-From the perspective of the institutions responsible for marine spatial planning it is important to know who and how sets priorities and how this setting of priorities might interact with MSP; - 10.
-Potential SE-FI interconnection can have market-based repercussions regarding decisions on EE-SE, EE-LV and SE-LV interconnection[s]; - 11.
-Transboundary issues: - a.
-Interconnections are clearly a transboundary issue that requires attention during the national MSP debate; - i.
-SE-EE interconnection; - ii.
-SE-LV interconnection; - iii.
-EE-LV interconnection; - b.
+- 1 Technical limitations for deploying off-shore wind related to water depth and ice conditions in winter exist; - 2 In the context of MSP the main attention is on deployment of off-shore wind farms; - 3 More coordination between off-shore wind developers and TSOs and planners is needed; - 4 TSOs see no need for special and spatial plans for HV cables, TSOs deal with the issue on an ad hoc basis, and similar problem persists with agencies that do not regard marine spatial planning relevant, also in the context of national interests; - 5 Gap between policy planning and spatial planning, Baltic SCOPE might facilitate closer coordination: - 6 Lack of data on cables (energy, telecom, military) exists and it remains to be seen how relevant this is an issue (this is related to military / state security, see notes on defence interests below); - 7 Defence interests might be conflicting or are conflicting energy interests, constituting probably the highest level of potential conflict along with environmental interests.
+There is also interaction of defence interests with commercial fishing and fishing for recreation and social aspects, including recreation and tourism; - 8 High uncertainty of development areas for off-shore wind farms as well as possible routes for power cables exists.
+Would be important to analyse what effects choosing one or another interconnection scenario might have on the rest of the potential projects (cable connections and / or deployment of wind farms); - 9 From the perspective of the institutions responsible for marine spatial planning it is important to know who and how sets priorities and how this setting of priorities might interact with MSP; - 10 Potential SE-FI interconnection can have market-based repercussions regarding decisions on EE-SE, EE-LV and SE-LV interconnection(s);

+- 11 Transboundary issues: - Interconnections are clearly a transboundary issue that requires attention during the national MSP debate: - SE-EE interconnection; - SE-LV interconnection; - EE-LV interconnection; - b.
 Deployment of RES (off-shore wind) in general does not have transboundary character, except for EE off-shore wind deployment near EE-LV border between Pärnu Gulf and Riga Gulf, which might affect nature protection area on the Latvian side of the border.
 SE could have interest in seeing the solution of EE-LV situation (above).
-South Baltic Case (SBC) could provide examples of potential approach[es]. - 12.
-Cables per se do not affect, for example, bird life, construction works might have temporary effect on biotopes; - 13.
-Cumulative effect of sectoral activities on the environment, fishing (as it also depends on environment) have to be considered when planning energy activities; - 14.
-Deployment of off-shore wind can have effect on transmission system [capacity] because of intermittency of production depending on wind: high supply / oversupply and / or undersupply needs balancing capacities, which can impact decision making on energy production (of all sorts RES, fossil); - 15.
-Exploration of hydrocarbons in LV waters can potentially represent a transboundary issue (ESPOO Convention) with SE (and potentially EE, LT and perhaps FI also as water in the Baltic Sea near LT and LV coast circulates from South to North) regarding nature protection.
-Hydrocarbons plus RES deployment might have cumulative effect on fish, birds and sea mammals;
+South Baltic Case (SBC) could provide examples of potential approach(es). - 12 Cables per se do not affect, for example, bird life, construction works might have temporary effect on biotopes; - 13 Cumulative effect of sectoral activities on the environment, fishing (as it also depends on environment) have to be considered when planning energy activities; - 14 Deployment of off-shore wind can have effect on transmission system [capacity] because of intermittency of production depending on wind: high supply / oversupply and / or undersupply needs balancing capacities, which can impact decision making on energy production (of all sorts RES, fossil); - 15 Exploration of hydrocarbons in LV waters can potentially represent a transboundary issue (ESPOO Convention) with SE (and potentially EE, LT and perhaps FI also as water in the Baltic Sea near LT and LV coast circulates from South to North) regarding nature protection.
+Hydrocarbons plus RES deployment might have cumulative effect on fish, birds and sea mammals; - 16 Conflicting interests predominantly concern and are handled on the national level, except for EE-LV (off-shore wind in the Gulf of Riga) and LV-SE-EE; - 17 Priorities in the energy industry usually have the following logic (but also need to look at this in the context of ENTSO-E framework): - Secure supply of energy;